Add To Favorites

 This rainforest mural is teeming with plants and animals.
 Some of them jump right out on their accordion-fold springs!

-On a large piece of white roll paper, work with several classmates to create a background for your rainforest scene.
+Groups begin with a large piece of white roll paper.
+Collaborate to create a background for your rainforest scene.
 Illustrate your mural with Crayola® Washable Markers and Crayola Crayons.
 Show authentic types of trees and plants.
 In the rainforest, very little sky can be seen through the dense vegetation, so create tiny patches of blue sky and yellow sun.
 Rainforests are hot and humid, so leaves might glisten with moisture.
 Show pools of water and rivers.
 Rub crayon drawings with a piece of paper towel to make them shine as if they were wet!

 On separate construction paper, use crayons and markers to create the many creatures---animals, insects, birds, snakes, fish---that reside in the rainforest.
 Cut them out with Crayola Scissors.

 Remove the paper wrappers from several leaf-colored crayons.
 Place green leaves rib side up under light paper.
 Rub the side of the crayon over the paper to reveal the leaf image.
 Cut out the leaves.
-Polish them with a paper towel if you like.
+These leaves can be polished with a paper towel.

 Fold strips of paper, about as long and wide as your finger, into tiny accordions.
 With Crayola Glue Sticks, attach one end of each strip to the cut-out creatures and leaves.
 Glue the other end or the accordion onto the mural for a 3-D effect.